-A Type 1 Hypervisor, by contrast, is installed directly on physical host server hardware.
-It does not require the presence of a full host OS and has direct access to the underlying physical hardware.
-Regardless of the implementation, virtual machines (VMs) and their guest OS's are typically unaware of which type of Hypervisor is implemented, as they interact only with the hypervisor itself.
+Regardless of the implementation, virtual machines (VMs) and their guest operating systems are typically unaware of which type of hypervisor is implemented, as they interact only with the hypervisor itself.

 See also: client hypervisor